Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \subsubsection{Datasets}

-Conventional 3D radar sensors generate sparse point clouds, as observed in datasets such as nuScenes \cite{caesar2020nuscenes}, Zender \cite{mostajabi2020high}, SeeingThroughFog \cite{bijelic2020seeing}, HawkEye \cite{guan2020through}, AIODrive \cite{weng2023all}, RADIal \cite{rebut2022raw}, RadarScenes \cite{schumann2021radarscenes} and aiMotive \cite{matuszka2022aimotive}.
-Recently, 4D radar datasets are emerging, including Astyx \cite{meyer2019deep}, VoD \cite{palffy2022multi}, TJ4DRadSet \cite{zheng2022tj4dradset}, WaterScenes \cite{yao2023waterscenes} and Dual-Radar \cite{zhang2023dual}.
+Conventional 3D radar sensors generate sparse point clouds, as observed in datasets such as nuScenes \cite{caesar2020nuscenes}, Zender \cite{mostajabi2020high}, SeeingThroughFog \cite{bijelic2020seeing}, HawkEye \cite{guan2020through}, AIODrive \cite{weng2021all}, RADIal \cite{rebut2022raw}, RadarScenes \cite{schumann2021radarscenes}, aiMotive \cite{matuszka2022aimotive} and MiliPoint \cite{cui2023milipoint}.
+Recently, 4D radar datasets have emerged, including Astyx \cite{meyer2019deep}, VoD \cite{palffy2022multi}, TJ4DRadSet \cite{zheng2022tj4dradset}, WaterScenes \cite{yao2024waterscenes}, Dual-Radar \cite{zhang2023dual} and V2X-Radar \cite{yang2024v2x}.
 While Astyx \cite{meyer2019deep} stands as the first 4D radar point cloud dataset, it is limited by a small data size of only 500 frames.
 VoD \cite{palffy2022multi} and TJ4DRadSet \cite{zheng2022tj4dradset} datasets represent notable advancements in terms of data categories and data size.
 Meanwhile, these two datasets also incorporate simultaneous LiDAR data, facilitating comparative analysis between 4D radar point clouds and LiDAR point clouds.
-Interestingly, WaterScenes \cite{yao2023waterscenes} is a 4D radar dataset focused on objects in waterway environments, which demonstrates the robustness of using 4D radar on water surfaces, particularly in adverse lighting and weather conditions.
-Dual-Radar \cite{zhang2023dual} incorporates two types of 4D radars, expanding the comparison of different radar performances and further research on practical 4D radar perception algorithms.
+Interestingly, WaterScenes \cite{yao2024waterscenes} is a 4D radar dataset focused on objects in waterway environments, which demonstrates the robustness of using 4D radar on water surfaces, particularly in adverse lighting and weather conditions.
+Dual-Radar \cite{zhang2023dual} incorporates two types of 4D radars, expanding the comparison of different radar performance and further research on practical 4D radar perception algorithms.
+V2X-Radar \cite{yang2024v2x} dataset integrates the on-vehicle 4D radar with the roadside 4D radar to achieve the Vehicle-to-Everything (V2X) cooperative perception in autonomous driving.